Energy

 Copel, committed to sustainable development, encourages the efficient use of energy, both in its administrative facilities and in the projects it operates, with a view to reducing production costs and tariff values.

-Law No. 9,991/2000 and Aneel Normative Resolution No. 920/2021 determine the application of financial resources in the Energy Efficiency Program, aiming at promoting the efficient use of electric energy in all sectors of the economy.
+Law No. 9,991/2000 and Aneel Normative Resolution No. 920/2021 and its updates determine the application of financial resources in the Energy Efficiency Program, aiming at promoting the efficient use of electric energy in all sectors of the economy.

 Operational Efficiency